-- Consider your consumer’s skills – Not everyone will benefit from distance counseling.
-Think about your consumer’s cognitive abilities and access to technology before engaging in distance counseling.
-Don’t be afraid to discontinue its use if you start distance counseling and later discover that it isn’t working.
+- Consider the consumer’s skills— Not everyone will benefit from distance counseling.
+Think about a consumer’s abilities and access to technology before engaging in distance counseling.
+Don’t be afraid to discontinue its use if distance counseling isn’t working.

 - Record keeping – Emails, transcripts, recordings and instant messages become part of the counseling record.